48ca/hyper-share/README.md

 ### Uploading

 If enabled with `-u`, HyperShare will accept file uploads via POST requests.
 The appropriate HTML form is generated in directory listings.
 Files must be uploaded as `multipart/form-data`.

+## Code Formatting
+Use a nightly Rust toolchain to use the required `rustfmt` features.